This Is Me

 I wish I was born believing in me, secured inside of who I was and knowing my true worth, but I was not.
 This I had to learn.
 Learn to back myself, honour myself, to say no, to believe in me, to have confidence in my thoughts, my voice, myself.

 This does not make me weak, nor wrong, nor guilty or to blame, nor malicious or untrue.
-It’s means I did not really love me nor hold myself in the regard I deserved and that I have made choices, based on prioritising the needs of others, or through fear of reprimand, through insecurity and doubt.
+It’s means I did not really love me nor hold myself in the regard I deserved.
+I have made choices, based on prioritising the needs of others, through fear of reprimand, through insecurity, through pleasing and through doubt.

 I wish I was born believing in me, secured inside of who I was and knowing my true worth, but I was not.
 This I had to learn.